 Enabling jwt authentication with jitsi meet

-Step 1: Uninstall old Lua dependencies
+Step 1: Uninstall old Lua Dependencies

 Step 2: Updating Sources

-• Add the following line
+• Add the following line to the file

-deb http://security.ubuntu.com/ubuntu bionic-security main)
+deb http://security.ubuntu.com/ubuntu bionic-security main

 Step 3: Download packages information from configured source